cfereday/coder-newbie-advice/README.md

 ## About

 This repository of files has been created to be a useful source of information for people interested in learning to code.
+You don't have to spend a lot of money to learn to code.
+There are many free resources and groups that can help you learn to code.
+Don't let money stop you.

 It's starting as a series of mark down files, but the plan is to turn it into a website.

 The current information I've collated includes:
-* Meetup groups where you can learn to code for free (especially in London)
+* Meetup groups where you can learn to code for free
 * Free Bootcamps
-* Free online resources
+* Free online resources for learning to code & tech tests, interviews & cvs

 ## Contribute